Lisa Frank

-Lisa Frank (born April 21, 1955) is an American businesswoman, the founder of Lisa Frank Incorporated, headquartered in Tucson, Arizona.
-She is known for producing whimsical commercial design for school supplies and other products that are primarily marketed to children.
+Lisa Frank (born 1955) is an American artist and businesswoman, the founder of Lisa Frank Incorporated, headquartered in Tucson, Arizona.
+She is known for producing whimsical commercial design for school supplies and other products that are primarily marketed to children and young adolescents.
+Her designs were popular in the 1980s and 1990s and experienced a resurgence in popularity in the 2010s and 2020s.

-Early life
+Early life and education

 Frank's father was an art collector and introduced her to the work of such Pop Art artists as Peter Max.
 Frank is a 1972 graduate of the Cranbrook Kingswood School, a preparatory school in Bloomfield Hills, Michigan.
+She attended the University of Arizona.